Calculating your fertile window can be a tricky thing to do.

 Learning when ovulation theoretically occurs for you personally is so important when trying to conceive.

 What to do now?

-Some doctors say you should have intercourse the day before and the day after this day, day thirteen and fifteen of your cycle in order to make sure the egg meets with sperm and can begin the process to fertilize and work its way down the fallopian tubes and into a nice thick endometrium for implantation.
+Some doctors say you should have intercourse the day before and the day after this day, day 13 and 15 of your cycle, in order to make sure the egg meets with sperm and can begin the process to fertilize and work its way down the fallopian tubes and into a nice, thick endometrium for implantation.

 After ovulation occurs, you enter the luteal phase.
-This is cycle day 15-28.
+Typically, this is cycle day 15-28.